-(Best months for planting Tomato in USA - Zone 5a regions)
+(Best months for growing Tomato in USA - Zone 5a regions)

 There is nothing like the taste of a freshly picked tomato, warm from the sunshine.
 In the smallest of gardens or even an apartment with a window-box, it is worth growing at least one tomato plant for the pleasure it will give you.
 They will grow in pots, troughs or even hanging baskets.

 Tomatoes should be grown in shelter or under cover in cool climates.

 Tomatoes need feeding.
 In a garden bed, compost and mulching will produce a crop from one or two plants.
 In containers, use some suitable long term fertiliser pellets or feed regularly when you water.
 Feeding also improves the flavour of the fruit.

 When you plant out, put the seedlings in a deep holes, up to the top set of leaves.
 The covered stems will put out extra roots and you will have a stronger, healthier plant.